Garden Room Permitted Development in Northern Ireland

 - The shed/greenhouse/building is used for domestic purposes only.

-- The ground area covered by the shed/greenhouse/building and any other buildings within the boundary of the property, excluding the original house, is not more than half the total area of the property.
+- The ground area covered by the shed/greenhouse/building and any other buildings within the property boundary, excluding the original house, does not exceed half the total area of the property.

-- No part of the shed/greenhouse/building is in front of the principal or side elevation of the original house that faces onto a road.
+- No part of the shed/greenhouse/building is located in front of the principal or side elevation of the house that faces a road.

 - The maximum height of the shed/greenhouse/building is 4 metres.

-- The maximum eaves height of the shed/greenhouse/building is 2.5 metres if it is within 2 metres of the property boundary.
+- The maximum eaves height is 2.5 metres if the building is within 2 metres of the property boundary.

-- No part of the shed/greenhouse/building is within 3.5 metres of the boundary with a road to the rear of the house.
+- No part of the shed/greenhouse/building is within 3.5 metres of the boundary with a road at the rear of the house.

-- If you live in a house within an Area of Outstanding Natural Beauty the maximum total area of ground covered by buildings, enclosures and pools situated more than 20 metres from any wall of the house does not exceed 10 square metres.
+- If the property is within an Area of Outstanding Natural Beauty, the total ground area covered by buildings, enclosures, and pools situated more than 20 metres from any wall of the house must not exceed 10 square metres.

-- If you live in a house within a Conservation Area or Area of Outstanding Natural Beauty the shed/greenhouse/building is not situated between the principal or side elevation of the house and its boundary.
+- If the property is in a Conservation Area or an Area of Outstanding Natural Beauty, the building must not be situated between the principal or side elevation of the house and its boundary.

-- The building is not used for the keeping of pigeons.
+- The building must not be used for keeping pigeons.

-Note: Measurements are always calculated using external measurements.
+Note: Measurements are always calculated using external dimensions.

 Source: Ards and North Down Brough Council - Your Home and Planning Permission